Accessing DOM Querying the DOM from your components Guide

 initialize

-You can use initialize to initialize a component with settings on DOMContentLoaded.
+You can use initialize to initialize a component with settings before it is included in the page.
 Initialize can be used before the element it references.

 <script>